Non-Solicitation Clauses: Ontario’s Legal Landscapeachkarlaw-admin

 Vague or ambiguous non-solicitation clauses will be fatal.
 An employee must be clear about how the clause will restrict them legally—to have to guess and to be incorrect is unfair to the employee.
 Therefore, unclear terms will be interpreted against the drafter, i.e. the employer.
 To ensure your terms are sufficiently clear, it is best to consult with an employment lawyer at the drafting stage.

 Risks of Not Having a Drafted Non-Solicitation Clause in Ontario

 Employers may put their business and contacts at risk if their employment contract is an oral agreement or fails to include a written non-solicitation clause or policy.

 While a fiduciary employees may have a common-law obligation to not solicit employees or clients, other employees are not prohibited from soliciting and may bring the knowledge they acquired with their former employer to a new business.

 A fiduciary employee may still accept business from former clients, but they cannot directly solicit these former clients.

 Given that employers cannot rely on the common law to enforce a non-solicitation obligation for many of their employees, it is best that the employer outlines clearly in writing what the employee’s obligations are after a dismissal, so that the employee understands the employer’s proprietary interests and agrees to do what is expected from them.

-Otherwise, having no written non-solicitation clause may leave the employer with no practical remedy when a former employee takes another employee or a client.
+Otherwise, having no non-solicitation clause in Ontario may leave the employer with no practical remedy when a former employee takes another employee or a client.